Electroweak phase transition and gravitational waves in a two-component dark matter model: Results

 So far, we have studied DM phenomenology and phase transition separately.
 Now we consider both aspects simultaneously which gives us figure \ref{darkgrav}.
 In this figure, we have used the scatter points already obtained in the study of DM phenomenology, and saw if they also produce first order phase transition and GWs.
+In general, the DM freeze-out temperature $ T_{F} \sim M_{DM}/20 $ may be greater than nucleation temperature $ T_{N} $ in some parameter points.
+In this case, as the phase transition is not completed, the freeze-out can be affected.
+For phenomenology of a late phase transition see \cite{Cohen:2008nb}.
+However, for the parameter points in figure \ref{darkgrav}, we have compared freeze-out temperature with nucleation temperature and find out $ T_{F} < T_{N} $ where $ T_{F} \sim max(M_S,M_V)/20 $.
+Therefore, this issue does not affect our result and the DM properties would not be modified between $ T_{F} $ and the present day, at least for the parameter space considered in figure \ref{darkgrav} (where $ 0.31 \lesssim T_F / T_N \lesssim 0.47 $).

 As figure \ref{darkgrav} implies, for some points in the parameter space, the model is consistent with DM constraints, while at the same time generates first order electroweak phase transition and GWs detectable by LISA and BBO.
 To be more explicit, we have chosen two benchmark points given in table \ref{table1}.
 In this table all relevant quantities, including independent parameters of the model, DM properties, and phase transition parameters, are given.